 Not surprisingly, from the mid nineteenth century until after the end of WWII, coalmining features prominently in the story of the Moses family – on both sides of the Atlantic.
 The following chapter gives an insight into the working conditions some family members experienced in one particular part of the South Wales coalfield.

 One of the most interesting aspects of researching your family history is that you get to unearth the facts behind certain assumptions you once held.
 When your ancestors were coalminers living in Ynysybwl, it would be reasonable to assume that they had all worked at The Lady Windsor Colliery, the very reason for “The Bwl’s” existence.
 But although my grandfather ended his working life as a training officer at said colliery, it seems that most of the coal mining done by my family occurred a mile to the south, at the very edge of the village.
 Here, at the bottom of New Road, once stood the Darren-Ddu Level which opened in 1842; so predating it’s much larger neighbour by some 42 years!
 Three generations of the Moses family once worked here, and my nan’s brother, John Evans ME, actually managed and owned it for a time.
-Twm Moses seems to have been the first family member to swap the farm for the Darren-Ddu coalface, circa 1888, but when John Evans took it over during the 1st World War, it became the mandatory place of employment for the Moses and Evans families; the sort of behaviour which gives nepotism such a bad name!
+Twm Moses seems to have been the first family member to swap the farm for the Darren-Ddu coalface, circa 1888, but when John Evans took it over as manager in 1914, it became the mandatory place of employment for the Moses and Evans families; the sort of behaviour which gives nepotism such a bad name!

 The flooding of the Darren-Ddu Colliery